tustin2121/James_Somerton_Transcripts/_videos/zIsQ502N0fg.md

 <compare>
 <james {% include timecode %}>

 You could argue that the reason is because a totalitarian state is interested in population expansion.
-Queer people can be seen as a population limmiter<sup class"add">[sic: limiter]</sup>.
+Queer people can be seen as a population limmiter<sup class="add">[sic: limiter]</sup>.
 Especially if a nation is engaged in expansionism or involved in regular military conflicts.

 But when it comes to China… they have population control mandates.
 As well as the fact that The People’s Army isn’t *publicly* engaged in any hot conflicts right now.
-As well as it would simply just be easier to have mandatory in-vetro<sup class"add">[sic: in-vitro]</sup> pregnancies for lesbian women, and mandatory sperm domantions<sup class"add">[sic: donations]</sup> from gay men.
+As well as it would simply just be easier to have mandatory in-vetro<sup class="add">[sic: in-vitro]</sup> pregnancies for lesbian women, and mandatory sperm domantions<sup class="add">[sic: donations]</sup> from gay men.

 </james>
 <from></from>